Pareto Frontier Approximation Network (PA-Net) to Solve Bi-objective TSP: Appendix

-The results are shown in the image below.
+The results are shown in Fig.~\ref{fig:my_label}.
 It can be clearly seen that our method is able to produce the concave Pareto front.
-On the other hand, linear scalarization is unable to find solutions on the concave part of the Pareto front\cite{boyd2004convex} and converges to one solution for all preferences.
+On the other hand, linear scalarization is unable to find solutions on the concave part of the Pareto front.
 This example demonstrates that our method can certainly be extended to MOO with concave Pareto fronts.